BasicWolf/zblog/src/content/articles/2022_09_18_hexarch_di_python_part_2.rst

    if integration is postponed till the last moment.
    Yet, a database is just storage and is usually located at the bottom layer of the application infrastructure.
-   Do we really want the database storage to influence the application implementation?
+   Do we really want to implement the database first and let it influence the application implementation?

 2. **Public API**.
 Public API is the contract with the outer world.
    Its best design emerges when API consumers and producers collaborate.